M7Saad/SIC-Project/README.md

 ## Experiement set-up
 ### Data Preparation
  - Data Partitioning: splits the dataset into train/val/test folders in the `Data Preparation.ipynb` notebook.
- - Data Preprocessing: resize, rescale, and augment the dataset in the 'code.ipynb' notebook.
+ - Data Preprocessing: resize, rescale, and augment the dataset in the `code.ipynb` notebook.
 ### Methodology
 The models used in this experiment were:
 - CNN model from scratch.